 BT Group’s directors deny any knowledge of the Italian scandal.
 Currently the Guardia di Finanza is conducting an investigation and has raided BT Italy’s offices.
 Recent press reports indicate that the Guardia di Finanza has produced a report alleging that top executives at BT Group were aware of the fraud and that bosses in London urged staff in Italy to use ‘aggressive, anomalous and knowingly wrong accounting practices’.

 On the back of the press reports a fourth amended complaint has been filed in the US Class Action by holders of BT Group American Depositary Receipts.

 The Financial Reporting Council is investigating BT’s auditor, PwC, and that investigation is ongoing.

 Stewarts is monitoring the situation to determine whether shareholders may have a claim against BT Group and/or its auditors, PwC.

 In the United States a fourth amended US Class Action complaint has been filed along with motions to dismiss.
-The current timetable with regards the motions to dismiss is:

 Expect the Opinion and Order from the judge on the motions to dismiss in the first half of 2020.

 You can see a full list of our current securities litigation cases and investigations here.